SIST EN 12193:2019

 Verification procedures:

-— Verification shall be by measurements, calculations or inspection of authenticated data.
+— verification shall be by measurements, calculations or inspection of authenticated data;

-a G UL
+a G TI UL

-5.5 Maintenance
+6.5 Maintenance

 The lighting level provided by a lighting installation will decrease throughout life as a result of: